Not All Features Are Created Equal

 Concept ablation causal sensitivity

-Concept ablation causal sensitivity across five models.
-SmolVLA (480-dim expert) is the most sensitive at 28% zero-effect rate; OFT (4096-dim) and X-VLA (1024-dim) are the most resilient at 92% and 82%.
-Causal sensitivity does not follow representation width.
+Single-feature concept ablation across five language-capable VLAs.
+SmolVLA (480-dim expert) is the most sensitive at 28% zero-effect rate; OpenVLA-OFT (4096-dim) and X-VLA (1024-dim) are the most resilient at 92% and 82%.
+Causal sensitivity does not follow representation width; it is architecture-tied.

 Causal sensitivity does not follow representation width